IELTS Reading Preparation: Top 10 Tips to Increase Your Score

 Not always.

-The Reading section is set up to test your reading comprehension and part of this is checking to make sure you’re paying attention.
-Some questions are designed to mislead you into thinking they have obvious answers.
-Always re-read your answers to make sure they follow what the question asks.
+The Reading section is built to test your reading comprehension.
+What does that mean?
+Some questions are designed to make you think they have obvious answers.
+Always re-read your answers to make sure they fit what the question asks.
 Don’t fall into a trap!

 Labelling Diagrams

 During the Reading test, you may be asked to label a diagram.
 The good news is that you’ll find the words you need in the text.
-As noted above, spelling counts, so be sure to accurately copy any words you need.
+Spelling counts here too, so always double-check your answers.

 An illustration of a stopwatch.